daviduos27/ExpediaTest/README.md

+# ExpediaTest
-# ExpediaTest this changed to Booking after I created the base fro the freamework
+## This changed to Booking after I created the base for the framework

 ## Setup Instructions